How to create and use flyers to attract new customers in your area.

 Let's tackle the first question.
 The best place to put your flyers are where your clients live, work, and play.
 Most importantly, you want to get as many people who are actual pet owners to see your flyer.
 So, where are these people?

-As we mentioned earlier in our post, the dog park is a great place to start.
+As we mentioned earlier, the dog park is a great place to start.
 Many dog parks will have a community board explicitly designed for people to put up flyers or notices.
 If there are popular walking trails in your area that have dedicated spots for flyers, you should absolutely hang a few flyers there.

 When considering all of the places where you can put up flyers, it's important to make sure that you have permission to put your flyers there.
 Most "community boards" allow anyone to put flyers up.
 Businesses or communities may require approval before you can put up a flyer.
 It's always better to be safe than sorry, so if you are unsure, just ask.
 Most businesses and communities are more than happy to support a local business that provides an excellent service to its customers and residents.